 Is there handicap parking and accessibility at The Forest Theatre?
-The Forest Theatre was built in 1916 and is not easily handicap accessible.
-We always save a few spaces in the lot directly behind Forest Theater for handicap parking and are more than happy to help those in wheelchairs and with other mobility issues to find a way to see the show.
+The Forest Theatre was built in 1916 and is not easily accessible for all audience members.
+We always save a few spaces in the lot directly behind Forest Theater for disability parking and are more than happy to help those in wheelchairs and with other mobility issues to find a way to see the show.

 - Go to the parking lot behind the Forest Theatre located off of S. Boundary St.

 - Drop off your passenger(s) and/or, if possible, park.
 We try to keep a space open for handicap accessibility, but do be prepared that it may be taken.

 - For seating, enter from the rear of the theater and proceed to the left.
 Once you pass the stone wall of the stage, the wheelchair seating is located on the ledge, beside the speaker, to the right of the main audience seating.
 The sound is louder here, please bring ear plugs just incase they are needed.

 - There is not a tremendous amount of room here for others to sit, but perhaps room for another chair.
 If this is desired you would need to bring a chair.

 - To purchase tickets, enter from the rear of the theater and proceed to the right.
 There will be a “box office”.
 You may also go to the main entrance and purchase your tickets at our main box office.